non-disclosure states real estate property sale price value

 Disclaimer: For simplicity’s sake, this example doesn’t account for a lot of factors typically involved with analyzing a deal.
 For a more in-depth overview of how to run comps, check out this video.

-If sold prices are not available, you can run the same kind of analysis using active LIST prices, meaning the prices people are asking for in the ads that promote their properties for sale.
-Then you can simply factor in a discount to estimate a sold price.
+If sold prices are unavailable, you can run the same kind of analysis using active LIST prices, meaning the prices people ask for in the ads that promote their properties for sale.
+Then, you can factor in a discount to estimate a sold price.
 The discount percentage may vary depending on what’s typical in the market, but 20-25% is common.

 Using the same properties as the example above, it would look like this: